GSA/piv-guides/Template-2.md

 ## Assumptions _/Prerequisites/Required Hardware and Software_

-  * This text in this section will be a bullet list explaining a precondition or assumption before the user begins to follow the steps outlined in this document
+  This text in this section will be a bullet list explaining a precondition or assumption before the user begins to follow the steps outlined in this document
-  * The asterisk symbol denotes a bulleted item, and an indented asterisk denotes a second level bullet
-    * This is a second-level bullet

 ## Before you get started